Postcord/ratelimiter/README.md

 # Ratelimiter

-A Discord ratelimiter intended to be used with net/http clients.
+A Discord ratelimiter intended to be used with net/http clients using time/x/rate.

 ## Example